Stvdputten/Distributed-Data-Processing-Systems-A1/README.md

 ```

 ## Run experiments
-> In case you want to use the same configurations as we used see /configurations/hadoop , /configurations/spark , /configurations/hibench
+> In case you want to use the same configurations as we used see /configurations/hadoop , /configurations/spark , /configurations/hibench do not forget to rebuild Hibench

 Now that the cluster is setup and Hibench has been built, we can run the experiments n times